ajaguirreguzman/gunboundInspiredGame_v2/README.md

 ## Improvements

-- Cannons position oscillates.
+- Cannons vertical position oscillates.
-- Their position can be adjusted: left player press 1 (2) to go left (right) and right player press 8 (9) to go left (right).
+- Their horizontal position can be adjusted: left player press 1 (2) to go left (right) / right player press 8 (9) to go left (right).
 - A tornado appears periodically (randomly could be better), its x position oscillates.
 - Canon speed and angle are set through horizontal bars (a slider could be more intuitive).
 - There is no energy dissipation (air resistance).